sungsoo-ahn/2025/_posts/2025-04-28-sparse-autodiff.md

 ### AD is matrix-free

-We have seen how the chain rule translates the compositional structure of a function into the product structure of its Jacobian.
+We have seen how the chain rule translates the compositional structure of a function into the product structure of its Jacobian matrix.
 In practice however, there is a problem:
-**computing intermediate Jacobian matrices is inefficient and often impossible**, especially with a dense matrix format.
+**computing intermediate Jacobian matrices is inefficient and often intractable**, especially with a dense matrix format.
 Examples of dense matrix formats include NumPy's `ndarray`, PyTorch's `Tensor`, JAX's `Array` and Julia's `Matrix`.

 As a motivating example, let us take a look at a tiny convolutional layer.
 We consider a convolutional filter of size $5 \times 5$, a single input channel and a single output channel.
-An input of size $28 \times 28 \times 1$ results in a $576 \times 784$ Jacobian, the structure of which is shown in Figure 2.
+An input of size $28 \times 28 \times 1$ results in a $576$-dimensional output and therefore a $576 \times 784$ Jacobian matrix, the structure of which is shown in Figure 2.
 All the white coefficients are **structural zeros**.

 If we represent the Jacobian of each convolutional layer as a dense matrix,